EmbraceLife/LIE/my_utils/grokking_correlation.md

 - most of epochs both weights remain the same
 - so, no matter how much features of inputs differ from each other, the outputs will not change that much;
 - therefore, this model failed to learn the pattern

+**Another Interesting Question from this 3-nodes model** Why 3-nodes model (missing just one node) perform so much worse than 4-nodes model (see graphs above)?
+- does it mean 3 intermediate_outputs or 3 selective correlations between inputs and intermediate_outputs are not enough to reconstruct the correlation between inputs and outputs?
+- does it mean more-nodes model is more powerful than less-nodes model?

 ----